mikecurrancs/puppet-lbchains/README.md

 ```

-A 1+n node ruleset looks like this
+And a 1+n node ruleset looks like this

 ```